rfwlab/rfw/docs/articles/essentials/event-handling.md

 # Event Handling

-Interactivity in RFW is driven by events.
-Templates register listeners with the `@on:` directive while Go code defines the handlers.
-RFW wires them together and cleans up automatically.
+Interactivity in rfw is driven by events.
+Templates register listeners with the `@on:` directive while Go code defines the handlers. rfw wires them together and cleans up automatically.

 ## DOM Events